March 20, 2021

-On March 23rd, 2019 the Forensic Science Student Organization (FSSO) at Cedar Crest College will hold the 17th Annual Forensic Science Symposium.
+On Saturday, March 20, 2021, the Forensic Science Student Organization will host the 19th annual Forensic Science Symposium.

 Larry Quarino, Ph.D.